toppsdown/rampup-ruby/weekly_instructions/week_1.md

 **NOTE:** All of these functions can take strings or arrays

-1) Use the [precedence table](https://www.techotopia.com/index.php/Ruby_Operator_Precedence) to manually evaluate the code below
+A) Use the [precedence table](https://www.techotopia.com/index.php/Ruby_Operator_Precedence) to manually evaluate the code below
-2) Write a summary of what each function does
+B) Write a summary of what each function does
-3) Explain in your own words how the function works
+C) Explain in your own words how the function works

 **Reading 1:**
 ```